-The Keene school board voted in October to push back start times, stipulating that the middle and high school begin no earlier than 8:30 a.m. and no later than 9 a.m.
+The Keene school board voted last October to push back start times, stipulating that the middle and high school begin no earlier than 8:30 a.m. and no later than 9 a.m.
 The change will take place starting with the 2020-2021 school year.

 Salem, Milford, Amherst and the Fall Mountain Regional School District, centered in Langdon, are also debating a shift to a later start time.